 The treatment provides a lasting solution for an enlarged prostate — a condition known as benign prostatic hyperplasia (BPH).
 HoLEP also preserves removed tissue so that it can be examined in the laboratory for other conditions, including prostate cancer.

 As with other types of prostate laser surgery, HoLEP can offer faster recovery and symptom relief compared with traditional prostate surgery.
-Less than 2 percent of men who have HoLEP need subsequent re-treatment for urinary symptoms.
+Rarely, re-treatment with HoLEP may be needed for urinary symptoms.

 Read more about benign prostatic hyperplasia (BPH) and prostate laser surgery.

 Holmium laser prostate surgery care at Mayo Clinic